Sunday, June 15, 2025

 Did the name Queen City fall out of favor because it was confusing?
 Or did the rising era of gay rights tarnish the term in the eyes of some?

-Florence seemed to languish for at least a years without an official nickname; however, by the late 1980s, the annual Renaissance Faire had arrived.
+Florence seemed to languish for at least a year without an official nickname; however, by the late 1980s, the annual Renaissance Faire had arrived.
 Florence, Italy, and Florence, Alabama, had been proclaimed sister cities.
 What better way to cement that relationship than by dubbing the Alabama town the Renaissance City?

 Over the years, signage has sprung up bearing the image of the Italian town’s signature giglio, sometimes known as the lily or fleur-de-lis.
 Even the marble floor in the back lobby of the public library sports the floral logo.